richtong/nvim.lazyvim/README_RICH.md

 ## Current problems

 - [ ] It looks like you can use the \_leader_cf to run the conform formatters, but none are set by default, so what is happening is that the linter is running markdownlint-cli2 which makes sense, what I need to do is to configure the conform which is really unclear that [conform](https://github.com/LazyVim/LazyVim/discussions/3144). does nothing without configuration.
 I tried to use the fancy prittier picks up everything but that didn't quite work.
 I sent a bug report to them.
 I think there's a problem with the script.
 Overall the idea of \cf being the super formatter is great, but there is a bunch of work you have to do.
-Also I need to see how prettteer and markdownlint-cli2 get along
+Also I need to see how prettteer and markdownlint-cli2 get along, but the main thing is that you apparently have to hack in yet another configuration file for cli2 to work this way.
+Sigh.
+      I think I'll still to the 80 textwidth for now.
-- [ ] Code companion is [cool](https://github.com/olimorris/codecompanion.nvim) but
+- [ ] Code companion is
-      still trying to get mini.diff to work correctly and that is frustrating
+      [cool](https://github.com/olimorris/codecompanion.nvim) but still trying to
+      get mini.diff to work correctly and that is frustrating

 ## Resolved Problems but good documentation

 - [x] Formatting in base neovim.
 There are three kinds of wrapping: 1) Soft wrapping which is visual only and changes as you can the window of the terminal display, you use `vim.opt.wrap=true` to turn it on , 2) hard wrapping which adds an actual newline that can happen when you are typing and and it will type a newline or EOL for you set `vim.opt.wrapmargin=88` to set this, but note that this only works when adding text not when editing and 3) automatic hard wrapping where a command goes through and fixes and adds EOL or newlines you set `vim.opt.textwidth=88` to do this and you can force it with gww, but autoformat is off in options.lua put in vim.g.autoformat (g means global). is different from hard wrapping which you run with gww*motion*.
 [Soft wrapping](https://github.com/LazyVim/LazyVim/discussions/1959) is explained here.
 The confusing thing is what is running `gw` as `:verbose map gw` has this just tied to which_key (the key map is very [handy](https://www.reddit.com/r/neovim/comments/1bbuxh2/lazyvim_default_keymaps/) as is the LazyVim [default](https://www.lazyvim.org/configuration/general#keymaps).
 The second thing to understand is that you can use the native vim formatting commands which are `gw` and `gq` these run the internal formatter which looks at textwidth to do the work.
 The different is that gw formats and leaves you at the top.
 But gq formats and leaves at the bottom so you can do this repetitively.
-The solution right now is you have to put a hack into the file `<!--markdownlint-configure-file { "MD013": { "line_length": 88} } -->` which not super bad but painful.
-The right solution is to fix \cf so that it works properly.
-Usually just doing a `se tw=77` solves this problem.
+Note that LazyVim disables `gq` so you only have `gw` available.
+The solution right now is you have to put a hack into the file `<!--markdownlint-configure-file { "MD013":
+{ "line_length": 88} } -->` which not super bad but painful.
+The right solution
+      is to fix \cf so that it works properly.
+Usually just doing a `se tw=80` solves this problem even though I like 88, it is not worth it to fix.

 - [x] MarkdownPreview gives an error message.
 This is because lazy loading was not implemented should be fixed in next release of lazyvim, but this not clear